Innostax/tavajs/README.md

         Mongoose
         None

-Q.&nbsp; Select "yes" to integrate CRUD operations in your project (&nbsp;Create, Read, Update, Delete).
+R.&nbsp; Select "yes" to integrate CRUD operations in your project (&nbsp;Create, Read, Update, Delete).

       ?
 Do you want crud integration with React-Node boiler plate?
 (Use arrow keys)
       > yes
         no

-R.&nbsp; Choose logger service as required.
+S.&nbsp; Choose logger service as required.

       ?
 Which logger service do you want?
 (Use arrow keys)
       > Winston
         sentry
         None

-S.&nbsp; Choose e-mail service which you want to integrate.
+T.&nbsp; Choose e-mail service which you want to integrate.

       ?
 Which Email service do you want?
 (Use arrow keys)
       > SendGrid